 Remember that Halloween can be a fright fest for your dog.
 From constant doorbell ringing to chocolate everywhere, it’s wild how quickly your home can turn into a house of horrors.
 Staying alert and taking necessary precautions to keep your pup safe and sound will ensure you both enjoy your night.

 If your pup is easily startled or over-excited by the doorbell, consider standing outside to give out treats (weather permitting) and leave your pup inside.
-This way, there is no constant ringing of the bell and you can ensure proper social distancing.
-To keep the recommended 6-foot distance between you and those you don’t live with, you might want to start practicing tossing those treats!
+This way, there is no constant ringing of the bell.
 Not handing out treats?
 Temporarily disabling your doorbell or posting a sign can help keep trick or treaters from accidentally terrorizing your pup!

 Speaking of treats, the smell of peanut butter wafting off your Reese’s cups may be too much for your pup to resist.
 So keep your candy stash out of paws reach, OK?
 If you have little ones in the house, take the time to educate them about the dangers of feeding candy to dogs and keep a close eye on them when they’re endulging themselves.